jayharris/dotfiles-windows/README.md

 ### Configure Windows defaults

-When setting up a new Windows PC, you may want to set some Windows defaults:
+When setting up a new Windows PC, you may want to set some Windows defaults and features, such as showing hidden files in Windows Explorer and installing IIS.
+This will also set your machine name and full user name, so you may want to modify this file before executing.

 ```post
 . .\windows.ps1